wehriam/cytoscape-css-renderer/README.md

 ## API

-Require the library and specify 'css' as renderer.name.
+Register the extension and specify 'css' as renderer.name.

 ```js
   $(function(){